inertiajs/inertia/README.md

 Forked from Inertia 2.0, it contains the following changes:

 * A new `<Frame>` component with support for multiple routers in the same app.
-* The global page store has been removed.
-All state is now encapsulated within Frame components, and leverage Svelte 5's fine-grained reactivity.
+* All state is now encapsulated within Frame components, leveraging Svelte 5's fine-grained reactivity.
+The global page store has been removed.
-* The `<App>` component has replaced by a top-level `<Frame>` component.
+* A top-level `<Frame>` component is taking the place of the `<App>` component.
+The `<App>` component has been removed.
 * The structre of the history state has been altered: The `Page` object does not contain props anymore.
 Instead, it now contains several `Frame` objects that contain the props for each frame.

 ## Breaking Changes